ian-hickey/tachyon/CONTRIBUTING.md

 # How to contribute

-Thanks for considering contributing to the Lucee Server platform.
+Thanks for considering contributing to the Tachyon Server platform.

 We love community input and we'll look at your pulls as soon as we can, but keep in mind we may not be able to merge your changes right away if they require a lot of review.

-If you want to make a large change, consider posting on our [mailing list](https://dev.lucee.org/) first to get direction.
+If you want to make a large change, consider posting on our [mailing list](https://dev.tachyon.org/) first to get direction.

-# Lucee Core vs Extensions
+# Tachyon Core vs Extensions

-This repo contains the code for the main Lucee engine.
+This repo contains the code for the main Tachyon engine.

 If you would like to help improve an extension, please find the appropriate repo for it.

 # Getting Started

-* Make sure you have a JIRA account https://luceeserver.atlassian.net/
+* Make sure you have a JIRA account https://tachyonserver.atlassian.net/
 * Make sure you have a GitHub account
 * File a proposal on the mailing list first
 * Then once it's been discussed, file a ticket for your issue, assuming one does not already exist.